Planet10 Guitars

 Warmoth Velocity body with roasted alder chambered core, birdseye maple top, Honey Burst finish.
 Routed for humbuckers with an unfinished Warmoth tiltback 3+3 Canary wood/Rosewood Gibson scale neck.
 This guitar fills the hardtail HH slot in my collection replacing the LP Studio.

 The controls are in a Volume/Volume/Tone configuration.
 I may eliminate the neck pickup from the tone knob, but for now that's how it is.
-The neck may be unfinished, but I spent considerable time sanding/polishing the back of it and it's very smooth ... like a piece of fine furniture.
-This highly sanded/polished/burnished style of necks is amazing, and I will be converting all my instruments to something similar.
+The neck may be unfinished, but I spent considerable time sanding/polishing the back of it and it's very smooth.
+I enjoy this style of finishing necks and will be converting most my instruments to something similar.

 7lbs 1oz